robvdpol/RaceControl/README.md

 Your F1TV login credentials are stored locally in the Windows Credential Manager, so you don't have to login every time you start the application.
 If you wish to switch to a different F1TV account, press the button 'Log out' under the 'Options' section.
 Your stored credentials will be removed from your system and you will be asked to login again.

 #### How can I move an internal player window?
-You can move an internal player window by clicking and dragging on the actual video (not the menu bar!).
+You can move an internal player window by clicking and dragging on the actual video.

 #### Where does Race Control store my settings and video layout?
 Will they be retained when I upgrade Race Control?
 Your settings and video layout are stored in JSON-files, which are saved to *%LOCALAPPDATA%\RaceControl* (usually located at *C:\Users\USERNAME\AppData\Local\RaceControl*).
 When you upgrade Race Control your settings and video layout will be retained.